 Does this sound familiar?

 This course is designed to improve all of the above!
-Tight shoulders, closed shoulders and a sore low back will be yesterday's news by improving what we refer to as your 'Extension Pattern.'
+Tight shoulders and a sore low back will be yesterday's news by improving what we refer to as 'Thoracic Extension.'

-The course begins with a subjective and an objective measurement of you or your gymnast's Extension Pattern - This means the natural way the body bends backward.
+The course begins with a subjective and an objective measurement of you or your gymnast's Thoracic Extension pattern - This means the natural way the back bends backward or arches.
 The course lays out a plan utilizing what we refer to as M.E.D.S – Mobilizations, Exercises, Drills & Stretches.
-The M.E.D.S are intentionally designed to encourage a more efficient extension pattern addressing your gymnast’s multi-joint system.
-Correcting an extension pattern not only assists in eliminating lower back pain, but also enhances the biomechanical system in general, ie. Creates a greater energy transfer system, increases the impact sustainability of the body, encourages greater range of motion at the hips and the shoulders, etc. The course comes along with detailed instruction through each of the M.E.D.S as well as a timeline to follow.
-The course is 10 weeks in length and is followed by a repeat screen in order to measure progress.
+The M.E.D.S are intentionally designed to encourage a more efficient spinal extension pattern addressing your gymnast’s multi-joint system.
+Correcting a spinal extension pattern not only assists in eliminating multi-joint pain, but also enhances the biomechanical system in general, ie. Creates a greater energy transfer system, increases the impact sustainability of the body, decreases the load placed upon the lumbar spine, elbows and wrists, etc. The course comes along with detailed instruction through each of the M.E.D.S as well as a timeline to follow.
+The course is 6 weeks in length and is followed by a repeat screen in order to measure progress.

 Hey there, Dr. Sloan here - lover of helping people reach their goals, all things movement related and the beautiful sport of gymnastics!
 By training I am a CCSP, Certified Chiropractic Sports Physician and by life I am a retired gymnast.
 I have worked to combine my passion of gymnastics with my clinical skills to help those trying to stay safe, execute and compete in the world's greatest sport, GYMNASTICS.